pierre-rouleau/usrhome/readme.rst

 .. ---------------------------------------------------------------------------

-USRHOME is a starting project with the goal of holding a set of portable Unix shell configuration files that can be used in macOS and multiple Linux distributions under the `Z Shell`_ and Bash.
+USRHOME is a starting project with the goal of holding a set of portable Unix shell configuration files that:

+- can be used in macOS and multiple Linux distributions under the `Z Shell`_ and Bash,
+- support multiple computers:

+  - the central configuration logic is inside this USRHOME Git repository,
+  - the user-specific configuration logic for several computers or VMs is stored inside a *sibling*, private, repository; the *usrcfg*.

+- All shell configuration files are symbolic links to `USRHOME dot files`_, allowing the logic to be under VCS control.

+USRHOME allows you to store shell configuration logic inside the USRHOME and you usrcfg repository.
+That can be used inside all the computers you use and they may have different configuration.
+The goal is to be able to store all shell configuration logic into two VCS repositories: the public one (this) and your private one.

 At the moment it supports: